 Baked lightmaps are an alternative workflow for adding indirect (or baked) lighting to a scene.
-Unlike the GI Probes approach, baked lightmaps work fine on low end PCs and mobile devices as they consume almost no resources in run-time.
+Unlike the GI Probes approach, baked lightmaps work fine on low-end PCs and mobile devices as they consume almost no resources in run-time.

-Unlike GIProbes, Baked Lightmaps are completely static, once baked they can’t be modified at all.
+Unlike GIProbes, Baked Lightmaps are completely static.
+Once baked they can’t be modified at all.
 They also don’t provide the scene with reflections, so using Reflection Probes together with it on interiors (or using a Sky on exteriors) is a requirement to get good quality.

 Here are some comparisons of how Baked Lightmaps vs GIProbe look.
 Notice that lightmaps are more accurate, but also suffer from the fact that lighting is on an unwrapped texture, so transitions and resolution may not be that good.
 GIProbe looks less accurate (as it’s an approximation), but more smooth overall.

-First of all, before the lightmapper can do anything, objects to be baked need an UV2 layer and a texture size.
-An UV2 layer is a set of secondary texture coordinates that ensures any face in the object has it’s own place in the UV map.
+First of all, before the lightmapper can do anything, the objects to be baked need an UV2 layer and a texture size.
+An UV2 layer is a set of secondary texture coordinates that ensures any face in the object has its own place in the UV map.
 Faces must not share pixels in the texture.

 There are a few ways to ensure your object has a unique UV2 layer and texture size

 One option is to do it from your favorite 3D app.
 This approach is generally not recommended, but it’s explained first so that you know it exists.
 The main advantage is that, on complex objects that you may want to re-import a lot, the texture generation process can be quite costly within Godot, so having it unwrapped before import can be faster.

 Simply do an unwrap on the second UV2 layer.